Internship Application FAQs

-A: The SOLO application form will prompt you to submit a Statement of Interest (Maximum of 500 words for each position desired) describing your interest and experience, a resume, two references, and an unofficial transcript.
+A: The Bill Lane Center application includes specific questions and will also prompt you to submit a cover letter describing your interest and experience, a resume, two references, and an unofficial transcript.

 Q: Where do I find the application?

-A: Applications can be found on SOLO, Stanford's portal for Off-Campus Learning Opportunities (solo.stanford.edu).
+A: Applications can be found on SOLO, Stanford's portal for On- & Off-Campus Learning Opportunities (solo.stanford.edu).

 Q: May I apply for more than one internship?

-A: Yes, you may apply for up to two internships.
-We ask that you submit a separate application for each internship you are interested in.
-However, you may use the same references and resume for each of your applications.
-We will ask you to rank your preferences.
+A: Yes, you may apply for up to three internships.
+You must submit a separate application and cover letter, including your references, resume and transcript, for each internship in which you are interested.
+However, you may submit the same references, unofficial transcript, and resume for each of your applications.

 Q: Can I find out more about the experiences of previous internships at the organization I'm interested in?